 The Code of Conduct for Business Partners embeds our expectations of our business partners’ conduct with respect to key environmental, social and compliance standards in our contractual agreements.
 The requirements are based, among other things, on the OECD Guidelines for Multinational Enterprises, the UN Guiding Principles on Business and Human Rights and the relevant International Labour Organization (ILO) conventions.
 The Code of Conduct is, however, not just based on international standards, but also objectives, rules and policies of the Volkswagen Group.

-Our dedicated Whistleblower Hotline is available to any individual who is, or has been a director, employee, secondee, contractor, consultant, supplier, service provider (or their employee or subcontractor), franchisee (or its authorised representative or their employee), or working with, the Volkswagen Group.
+That calls for vigilance on the part of everyone along with a willingness to draw attention to possible Serious Regulatory Violations on the basis of Reasonable Suspicion.
+We also value information of this nature from any individual who is, or has been a director, employee, secondee, contractor, consultant, supplier, service provider (or their employee or subcontractor), franchisee (or its authorised representative or their employee), or working with, the Volkswagen Group.
 Relatives or dependents of these individuals (or of their spouse) are also eligible to raise concerns through our formal channels.
 We encourage certain third parties, such as suppliers or service providers, to report concerns they may see in their interactions with the Volkswagen Group and, similarly, encourage reporting the conduct of these third parties.
+Reports to the Investigation Office can be made at any time and in any language.

 To ensure that anything you disclose can be handled, it is important to provide information that is as factual as possible.
 When you report, consider the answers to these five basic questions: Who?
 What?
 When?
 Why?
 Where?